Have you ever wondered where the next crop of German youth talent will emerge from?

 Not as many stand-out winners from the class of 2008.
-Dennis Diekmeier, who currently plays for Hamburger SV, was the U19 gold winner after a number of excellent performances at Werder Bremen.
-He left the club the following year and signed for FC Nurnberg before joining up with Der Dino in 2010.
+Dennis Diekmeier, who currently plays for SV Sandhausen, was the U19 gold winner after a number of excellent performances at Werder Bremen.

 Meanwhile, a star was being found at Bayern Munich in the shape of midfield dynamo Toni Kroos.
 The talented playmaker – who won the U18 gold prize – spent seven years at Bayern before moving to Real Madrid in 2014.